Juniper/contrail-helm-deployer/doc/contrail-osh-aio-install.md

   # Set the IP of your CONTROL_NODES (specify your control data ip, if you have one)
   export CONTROL_NODES=10.87.65.245
-  # set the control data network cidr list separated by comma and set the respective gateway
-  export CONTROL_DATA_NET_LIST=10.87.65.128/25
   export VROUTER_GATEWAY=10.87.65.129

   # [Optional] By default, it will pull latest image from opencontrailnightly